Bỏ qua đến nội dung

 • Enter frigate/events

-• Walk through the camera area to see whether the payload is being published.
+• Walk across the camera zone to see if the payload is pushed.

 • Go to Developer Tools → Actions